hanshasselberg/i0rek.github.io/_drafts/postgres_connection.markdown

 ---
 layout: post
-title:  "Overhead/costs of a PostgreSQL connection"
+title:  "Costs of a PostgreSQL connection"
-tags: [postgresql]
 ---

+This blog post explains the costs of a PostgreSQL connection.

 __TLDR;__ Keep the number of PostgreSQL connections low, preferably around `2*cores + hdd spindles`<a href="#footnote0">[0]</a> because more won't help but cause you trouble instead.

-This blog post explains the costs of a PostgreSQL connection.
-Paying attention to them helped us a lot at [6Wunderkinder](http://www.6wunderkinder.com).
-We've had trouble with our PostgreSQL DB, which had ~500 connections which suddenly started reading significantly more from disk and getting slower.
-Our problem was solved by shielding the PostgreSQL database with PGBouncer<a href="#footnote5">[5]</a>.
-Going from 350 to 20 connections immediately freed 3GB RAM, which was apparently enough for PostgreSQL to pull more stuff into memory and stop reading from disk.
+### History

+Paying attention to the number of connections to PostgreSQL helped us a lot at [6Wunderkinder](http://www.6wunderkinder.com).
+We've had trouble with PostgreSQL, manifesting itself in two ways:

+1. we were running out of memory, which lead to significantly more reads from disk and in turn slower response times.
+1. we were running out of file handles, which caused the database to crash

+In both cases we've had a couple hundred open connections to the database and we were able to solve both cases by putting a PGBouncer<a href="#footnote5">[5]</a> in front of the database.
+PGBouncer is a connection pool for PostgreSQL databases.
+We've configured it to allow 20 connections to the database while providing 1000 connections to clients.
+Apparently 20 connections are enough for us to get the work done.

-The issue was gone since we've setup PGBouncer, but I was curious why it had such a big impact and what the costs/overhead of a connection are!
+The issue was solved but I still didn't know what was going on and thats why I went ahead collected every piece of information I could find about the costs of PostgreSQL connection!

-### Facts
+### Costs

 There are two different kind of costs: